Pearly Peperomia (Peperomia columella) Indoor Care, Propagation and Common Problems

 Temperature and Humidity

-Pearly Peperomia requires an average warmth in the range of 15-260C.
+Pearly Peperomia requires an average warmth of 15-260C.
 A room temperature that is comfortable for you is ideal for these plants.

 If the temperatures are outside this range, they impact the growth of the plant negatively.
-Keep it away from cold draughts as the cause leaf drop.
+Keep it away from cold drafts as they can cause leaf drop and reduced growth.

 Fertilizer